Rabi cycle

 Rabi oscillations, showing the probability of a two-level system initially in $|1\rangle$ to end up in $|2\rangle$ at different detunings Δ.

 In physics, the Rabi cycle (or Rabi flop) is the cyclic behaviour of a two-level quantum system in the presence of an oscillatory driving field.
 A great variety of physical processes belonging to the areas of quantum computing, condensed matter, atomic and molecular physics, and nuclear and particle physics can be conveniently studied in terms of two-level quantum mechanical systems, and exhibit Rabi flopping when coupled to an optical driving field.
 The effect is important in quantum optics, magnetic resonance, and quantum computing, and is named after Isidor Isaac Rabi.

-A two-level system is one that has two possible energy levels.
-One level is a ground state with lower energy, and the other is an excited state with higher energy.
+A two-level system is one that has a Hilbert space spanned by two possible orthogonal states.
+These states may have two possible energy levels.
+One level can be a ground state with lower energy, and the other can be an excited state with higher energy.
 If the energy levels are not degenerate (i.e. don't have equal energies), the system can absorb or emit a quantum of energy and transition from the ground state to the excited state or vice versa.
 When an atom (or some other two-level system) is illuminated by a coherent beam of photons, it will cyclically absorb photons and emit them by stimulated emission.
 One such cycle is called a Rabi cycle, and the inverse of its duration is the Rabi frequency of the system.
 The effect can be modeled using the Jaynes–Cummings model and the Bloch vector formalism.

+More generally, the introduction of an oscillatory driving field to a two-level system can be viewed as a perturbation which couples the previously uncoupled states.
+The time evolution under this perturbed Hamiltonian therefore results in oscillations, called Rabi cycles, between the two unperturbed states.
+In the strong coupling limit, a complete oscillation between the unperturbed states is observed.